JohnBasrai/axum-quickstart/CONTRIBUTING.md

 ```

 **Style Guidelines:**
-- Use `// ---` for visual separation in **module blocks**, **impl blocks**, and **function bodies**
+1) Use `// ---` for visual separation in at a minimum **module blocks**, **impl blocks**, **struct definitions**, and **function bodies**
-- Place separators after the opening brace and before the first meaningful line
+2) Place separators after the opening brace and before the first meaningful line
+3) Between meaningful steps of logic processing (e.g., separating validation, database operations, and response formatting)
-- For modules: place separator after `mod name {` and before imports/content
+4) For modules: place separator after `mod name {` and before imports/content
-- For impl blocks: place separator after `impl ... {` and before the first method
+5) For impl blocks: place separator after `impl ... {` and before the first method
+6) For struct definitions: place separator after `struct Name {` and before field declarations
-- For functions: place separator after function signature and before the main logic
+7) For functions: place separator after function signature and before the main logic
+8) Do NOT use separators inside struct literals (during construction)
-- Keep separators consistent across the codebase
+9) Keep separators consistent across the codebase

+**Note:** This project uses rustfmt's default configuration.
+The `// ---` separator pattern is a formatting convention to work around rustfmt's blank line removal in stable Rust.

 ### Complete Style Guide